3.c) Concept and definition of motion or movement

 In the previous section, we saw concept of space and nature of time according to Global Physics, and its differences with Modern Physics.

 We have also seen how concept of movement needed a third element, which is exactly what changes position in space over the course of time.
-This additional element is the reticular structure of matter or global aether.
-In addition, global aether fills up the entire universe, and it is elastic, unbreakable, and is the supporting medium for gravity –gravitational aether–, mass, and kinetic energy –kinetic aether.
+This additional element is the reticular structure of matter or Global Aether (gravitational - kinetic - mass).
+Also, it fills up the entire universe, and it is elastic, unbreakable, and is the supporting medium for gravity, mass, and kinetic energy.

-In short, definition of movement is the displacement of global aether or any of its internal parts in Euclidian space over course of absolute time.
+In short, the definition of movement is the displacement of kinetic aether or any of its parts –like LUM Aether (Luminiferous, universal, and mobile)– in Euclidian space over the course of absolute time.

-We would like to underline significance of concept of the internal parts or properties mentioned in previous definition.
-The initial development of Global Mechanics did not seem to need any internal elements of global aether but, slowly, parts or sub-elements of global aether started to appear, in order to allow its intrinsic elastic properties.
+The initial development of Global Mechanics did not seem to need any internal elements of kinetic aether –Global Aether– but, slowly, parts or sub-elements started to appear, to allow its intrinsic elastic properties.

 Global Dynamics has same concept of movement to various situations and, as a result, it follows diverse rules.
-Newton's Laws do not provide for motion of global aether, assumes motion takes place upon a completely empty space; consequently, they are partially correct in a space full of global aether.
+Newton's Laws do not provide for motion of Global Aether, assumes motion takes place upon a completely empty space; consequently, they are partially correct in a space full of kinetic aether.

 Broader range of motion concept in Global Dynamics eliminates the need for fictitious forces.

 Newton's Fundamental Law of Dynamics established force as a proportion between mass and variation in the rhythm of movement; in short, a liaison between mass and energy applied.
 Regarding Einstein's Theory of Relativity, it recognizes this relationship to be constant, but it makes relative its units of space and time, and it introduces a quantitative function modifying mass at rest.